 In farming, the business:

-Supports tenant farmers to strengthen, grow and diversify their businesses
+Supports tenant farmers (with tenancies totalling approximately 30,000 hectares) to strengthen, grow and diversify their businesses

 Invests to repair and improve farm buildings and infrastructure